Ariel-Yu/kafka-palyground/README.md

 /usr/bin/kafka-topics --alter --zookeeper zookeeper:2181 --topic <topic> --partitions <number_of_partition>
 ```
 - ex: _/usr/bin/kafka-topics --alter --zookeeper zookeeper:2181 --topic topic1 --partitions 3_
-- example result: _WARNING: If partitions are increased for a topic that has a key, the partition logic or ordering of the messages will be affected
+- ex result: _WARNING: If partitions are increased for a topic that has a key, the partition logic or ordering of the messages will be affected
 Adding partitions succeeded!_

 4. Produce messages and consume messages from 3 consumers under the same consumer group